railsadminteam/rails_admin/docs/dragonfly.md

 Due to the 'fire and forget' nature of Dragonfly and the obfuscated uid, RailsAdmin cannot always infere if asset is an image or not (show thumbnails or links?).

 It will try to read `asset_name` to see the extension for a smart guess.
-If absent, it will try to generate a thumbnail.
+If absent, it will suppose it is an image.

+See the #image option in [[File Upload]] if you need to override this behavior.

 ```ruby
 class Article < ActiveRecord::Base